Frequently Asked Questions

 Are the courses self-paced?

-The pacing of the course is left to the discretion of the individual instructor.
-In some cases, complete autonomy is given students regarding course assignments and learning goals.
-In other cases, pacing can vary from tightly structured to loosely structured, based on the style and expectations of the instructor.
+Although students are expected to complete work for the course each week, the pacing of the course is left to the discretion of the individual instructor.
+Pacing can vary from tightly structured to loosely structured, based on the style and expectations of the instructor.
 In the online programs at California University of Pennsylvania, we value the busy lives of educators and bear these obligations in mind when designing and instructing online.

 Do I have to login at a certain time on specific days?